Ladder 49: Songs

 Robbie Robertson contributed the film's theme song, "Shine Your Light".
 He also composed an adagio for the end credits.
 The film also features "Love Sneakin' Up On You" by Bonnie Raitt, among others.

+Release

+Home media

+Ladder 49 was released on VHS and DVD on March 8, 2005 by Buena Vista Home Entertainment (under the Touchstone Home Entertainment label).
+A Blu-ray version was released on February 13, 2007.A new Blu-ray re-release is set for January 13, 2026 by Sony Pictures Home Entertainment.

 Reception

 Ladder 49 grossed $74,463,263 at the US box office and $102,332,848 worldwide.

 Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 41% based on 164 reviews, and an average rating of 5.35/10.
 The site's critical consensus reads, "Instead of humanizing the firemen, the movie idolizes them, and thus renders them into cardboard characters."
 On Metacritic, the film has a weighted average score of 47 out of 100, based on 32 critics, indicating "mixed or average reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 It received a rating of 3.5 out of 4 stars from Roger Ebert, who wrote: "The movie is not about a dying man whose life passes before his eyes, but about a man who saved a life and put himself in danger, and how he got to that place in his life, and what his life and family mean to him.
 Because it is attentive to these human elements, Ladder 49 draws from the action scenes instead of depending on them."